Penguin5681/Digit-Classifier-Using-CNN/README.md

 ## Usage

-1. Ensure all necessary libraries are installed (Keras, NumPy, OpenCV, Matplotlib, etc.).
+1. Ensure all necessary libraries are installed (Keras, NumPy, OpenCV, Tensorflow, etc.).
 2. Set up the dataset in a directory named 'myData' containing subdirectories for each class of digit images.
 3. Run the Python script provided to train the model and evaluate its performance.